 Raw Trunk

-http://www.woodlandswoodworks.com/wp-content/uploads/RawTrunk-600x600.jpgThis is the raw trunk before it was cut.
+https://www.woodlandswoodworks.com/wp-content/uploads/RawTrunk-600x600.jpgThis is the raw trunk before it was cut.

 -